-The horizontal transport of heat in the ocean can either be prescribed or parametrized by horizontal diffusion.
-In this case, we consider the simplified setting where the ocean gives no contribution to the large-scale heat transport.
-While such a simplified setting is somewhat less realistic, the climate simulated by the model is definitely Earth-like, featuring qualitatively correct large scale features and turbulent atmospheric dynamics.
 Beside standard output, PlaSim provides comprehensive diagnostics for the nonequilibrium thermodynamical properties of the climate system and in particular for local and global energy and entropy budgets.
 PlaSim is freely available including a graphical user interface facilitating its use.
-PUMA and PlaSim have been applied to a variety of problems in climate response theory \cite{Ragone2015}, entropy production \cite{Lucarini2014a, Fraedrich2008}, and in the dynamics of exoplanets \cite{Lucarini2013a}.
+PUMA and PlaSim have been applied to a variety of problems in climate response theory \cite{Ragone2016a, Lucarini2017d}, entropy production \cite{Lucarini2014a, Fraedrich2008}, and in the dynamics of exoplanets \cite{Lucarini2013a}.

 In summary, rich chaotic dynamics is only possible in the atmospheric component of the model, while the land surfaces, the oceanic mixed-layer and the sea ice, interacting with the atmosphere at their interface and adding up to about $10^4$ degrees of freedom, contribute to the energy balance of the model.